Getting Started

 ttyd --version

-All three commands should display version information.
-If any command fails, revisit the Prerequisites section above.
+vcr themes should print a table of built-in themes, and the other two commands should display version information.
+If any command isn't found, revisit the Prerequisites section above.

 Your First Recording